 |Doctor of Philosophy (Ph.D.)
 Bioresource Engineering: Environment|

 The Ph.D.
 Bioresource Engineering: Environment – MSE Option is coordinated through the McGill School of Environment (MSE).
 This option is intended for students who want to take an interdisciplinary approach in their graduate research on environmental issues.
 Students will learn how to transfer knowledge into action and develop an appreciation for the roles of science, politics, economics, and ethics with regard to the environment.

 Bioresource Engineering Admission Requirements and Application Procedures

-Candidates for M.Sc. and Ph.D. degrees and Graduate Certificates should indicate in some detail their fields of special interest when applying for admission.
-An equivalent cumulative grade point average of 3.0/4.0 (second class–upper division) or 3.2/4.0 during the last two years of full-time university study is required at the bachelor's level.
+Candidates for M.Sc. and Ph.D. degrees should indicate in some detail their fields of special interest when applying for admission.
+An equivalent cumulative grade point average (CGPA) of 3.0/4.0 (second class–upper division) or a grade point average (GPA) of 3.2/4.0 during the last two years of full-time university study is required at the bachelor's level.
 High grades are expected in courses considered by the academic unit to be preparatory to the graduate program.
 Experience after the undergraduate degree is an additional asset.